gelatinescreams/The-One-File/README.md

 ![The One File](assets/corporate-preview.gif) ![The One File](assets/homelab-preview.gif) ![The One File](assets/mobilepreviews.jpg)

 #### Version 3.9.9.6 : 12/17/25 Stretching version numbers AND lines too!
   * We are very close to 4.0 Stable, community!
-Thank you to all the testers
+Thank you to all the testers!!
 * **Orthogonal routing update** [changelog.md](changelog.md)
   * New orthogonal routing option draws clean 90 degree angle connections
   * Three routing styles available: Orthogonal, Curved, and Straight